mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 I mentioned how Svelte uses signals for reactivity, but so do many other frameworks like Angular, Solid, Vue, and Qwik.
 There's even a [proposal to add signals to JavaScript](https://github.com/tc39/proposal-signals) itself.

-So far we learned that assignments cause updates in Svelte.
+So far we learned that reassignments cause updates in Svelte.
 There's nothing special about `=` though!
 It just creates a function call to update the value:

 ```svelte:example {3}
 <script lang="ts">